 WP Super Cache is a plugin for WordPress installations to store cached versions of your dynamic PHP pages.
-Installing WP Super Cache can also reduce the number of compute cycles used by a site since it reduces the load on the cloud as well.
+We require the use of WP Super Cache as it can help to reduce a website’s compute cycle liability and reduce the load on the cloud sites hosting environment as well.

 Why am I not getting comment notification and other administrative emails? #

 Our Cloud mail servers check that a valid “from:” address is set when delivering mail generated by a script.
 The WordPress script sends some administrative email as ‘email@example.com’ and if this email address has not been created in your control panel you will not receive these messages.